OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 * S and V are arrays, and the field type of V is assignable to the field type of S,
 * S and V are structs, with the same number of fields, and each field of V has the same name as the corresponding field of S, and each field of V is assignable to the corresponding field of V,
 * S and V are function types, with the same number of arguments, and each argument type of V is assignable to the corresponding argument type of S, and either (a) both S and V return void, or (b) the return type of S is assignable to the return type of V.  (Note that the return type is compared for assignability "backwards".
 This is needed to make calls through function references type-safe.)
+* S and V are maps types, and the key type of V is assignable to the key type of S, and the value types of S and V are equal.

 These rules guarantee that assignability is a partial order.